davidaraujo/demo-schema-references/multiple-event-types-in-topic/README.md

 * Making a deposit
 * Withdrawal of money

-As a chain of events that belong together, we'll store them in the same Kafka topic.
+As a chain of events that belong together, we'll store them in the same Kafka topic on [Confluent Cloud](https://login.confluent.io/).

 ![Alt text](multiple_events_same_topic.png?raw=true "Title")